amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 ## Create an API Key

 Since we'll be using curl to send a request to the Vision API, we'll need to generate an API key to pass in our request URL.

+> **Note**: If you've already created an API key in this project during one of the other Cloud Shell tutorials, you can just use the existing key⸺you don't need to create another one.

 To create an API key, navigate to:

 **APIs & services > Credentials**: